AlperSaylam/spam_detection-churn_analysis/documentation.md

     Data preprocessing includes:
     - Encoding categorical variables to convert them into a numerical format suitable for machine learning algorithms.
     - Normalizing or scaling features if necessary to ensure that all features contribute equally to the model.
+    - It is hypothesized that the calculated parameters—namely, call_spending_per_duration, sms_spending_per_count, and out_going_call_ratio—may exhibit lower values for customers classified as "churn" compared to those classified as "non-churn."
+This observation suggests that customers who are at risk of churning may demonstrate reduced engagement in terms of spending on calls and SMS, as well as a lower ratio of outgoing calls.

 ### 3. Model Training and Evaluation
     The performance of the models (Logistic Regression, Decision Tree Classifier, Random Forest Classifier, Gradient-Boosted Decision Trees) is assessed using metrics such as: